 Making Father's Day Neck Tie Gift Bags

 A fun way to easily decorate a dad's gift bag.
-This is a guide about making Father's Day neck tie gift bags
+This is a page about making Father's Day neck tie gift bags

 Create a special gift bag for Dad and fill with homemade treats, something salty and something sweet, for a gift he'll love.

 - two small shirt buttons

 - scrap of fabric

 - Cut about a 2 inch slit down from the top edge of the lunch bag.

 - Fold each side back and glue into place.
 This will resemble a shirt collar.